 GLOBAL: The localeFilterRule element contains the following:

 A required selector attribute.
-It contains an absolute selector which selects the nodes to which this rule applies.
+It contains an absolute selector that selects the nodes to which this rule applies.

 A required localeFilterList attribute with a comma-separated list of extended language ranges, or an empty string value.